Quick Answer

 You've picked the display.
 Maybe it's a Samsung OM series for a sun-drenched storefront, or a QMC panel for a lobby-facing window.
 Now comes the part most businesses get wrong: the mount.

-The wrong mounting setup doesn't just look bad — it blocks foot traffic, overheats your panel, makes maintenance a nightmare, or worse, puts a $3,000 display at risk of falling.
+The wrong mounting setup doesn't just look bad.
+It blocks foot traffic, overheats your panel, makes maintenance a nightmare, or worse, puts a $3,000 display at risk of falling.
 And yet, most "guides" out there give you a product link and call it a day.

 Before You Pick a Mount: Three Things to Figure Out First